 While we could not perform our standard Wi-Fi test on the MacBook, we never wanted for connectivity.
 Even at 100 feet from our access point, all the bars of the Wi-Fi meter were still filled.
 The MacBook also comes with Bluetooth 2.1 + EDR.

-Unlike MacBook Pros, which let you choose different processors and screens, the only options Apple provides to consumers is to upgrade the RAM to 4GB for an additional $100; a 320GB, 5,400rpm hard drive costs $50 more, and a 500GB, 5,400rpm drive adds $150.
+Unlike the MacBook Pro line, which lets consumers choose different processors and screens, the only options Apple provides to potential MacBook customers is to upgrade the RAM to 4GB for an additional $100; a 320GB, 5,400rpm hard drive costs $50 more, and a 500GB, 5,400rpm drive adds $150.